jkluge626/avrellant-5e-character-builder/README.md

 ## Content Loading

-The app will auto-load game data (backgrounds, classes, races, talents, spells, and equipment) and the user can also manually upload custom data.
+The app will auto-load game data (backgrounds, classes, races, talents, spells, and equipment) and the user can also manually upload custom data .txt files.
 See the examples in the "data/samples/" folder for proper file structure.